Skip to content

 esdm view [path] [flags]

-The optional [path] filters the rendered tree to a sub-region of the model.
-Path syntax follows the model hierarchy – Domain, Bounded Context, Consistency Unit – separated by slashes.
+esdm view renders a hierarchical summary of an ESDM model.
+The optional [path] argument filters the rendered tree to a sub-region of the model, with the path following the model hierarchy – Domain, Bounded Context, Consistency Unit – separated by slashes.
+A bare esdm view with no path renders the full model.

 esdm view